 Constructive Termination.
 We will be considered to have been terminated for tax purposes if there is a sale or exchange of 50% or more of the total interests in our capital and profits within a 12-month period.
 Our termination will cause a termination of Valero Logistics.
 Our termination would result in the closing of our taxable year for all unitholders.
 In the case of a unitholder reporting on a taxable year other than a fiscal year ending December 31, the closing of our taxable year may result in more than 12 months of our taxable income or loss being includable in his taxable income for the year of termination.
 We would be required to make new tax elections after a termination, including a new election under Section 754 of the Internal Revenue Code, and a termination could result in a deferral of our deductions for depreciation.
-A termination could also result in penalties if we were unable to determine that the termination had occurred.
+A termination had occurred.
 Moreover, a termination might either accelerate the application of, or subject us to, any tax legislation enacted before the termination.